Delft Seaways: Vessel overview

 The Delft Seaways, or former Maersk Delft, is a member of the triplet D-class of Ro-Pax vessels, being designed to replace the older so-called Racehorse quartet of Ro/Ro ferries specialised for lorry freight.
-The D-class of vessels has been named so, as all the triplets have their names beginning with the letter D, with Dover, Dunkerque, and Delft Seaways.
+The D-class of vessels has been named so, as all the triplets have their names beginning with the letter D, with Dover Seaways, Dunkerque Seaways and Delft Seaways.

-All vessels are twin-screw Ro-Pax vessels, with space for 930 passengers and 2990 lane metres of vehicle capacity, divided between 3 vehicle decks, with decks 3 and 4 reserved for lorries and other freight.
+All vessels are twin-screw Ro-Pax vessels, with space for 930 passengers and 2990 lane metres of vehicle capacity, divided between three vehicle decks, with decks 3 and 4 reserved for lorries and other freight.
 Their service speed is 25 knots, although they can make 28 knots in an emergency, and are powered by four MAN diesel engines coupled to two propellers.
 They also have four 1800kW thrusters, three on the bow and one on the stern.
 The vessels of this class are easily distinguishable due to their signature windows at the bow of the superstructure, which provide for a panoramic view of the English Channel for passengers.

 Under Norfolkline, the vessel also had some 132 artworks made by Anne Visbøll, although it is unknown whether the artworks remain on the vessel under DFDS ownership.